Code-Institute-Submissions/my_first_marked_project/README.md

 user story:
-A user wished to book in the band for an event, and i added a bookings page with a sign up form for them to complete so that they were able to enquire about the specific
+A user wished to book in the band for an event, and i added a bookings page with a sign up form for them to complete so that they were able to enquire about the specific dates they wish to hire the band.

+FEATURES

+One feature i decided to implement was a sign up button.
+This gave the user the ability to